-( This post has been updated as on 11th June 2020 with new images according to the new Google Ads Interface.)
+[Update as on 11th June, 2020: This post has been updated with images according to the new Google Ads Interface]

 In the highly competitive PPC space, it is your bid that helps your ad from showing at an appropriate place and time.
 Though not the sole component of generating traffic, it is the first step towards attaining your PPC objective.